jiaxi-jiang/FBCNN/README.md

 - Double JPEG Images (Aligned/Non-Aligned)
 - Real-World JPEG images

+To the best of our knowledge, we are the first to tackle the problem of restoration of non-aligned double JPEG compression, where existing blind methods always fail.
+As JPEG is the most widely used image compression algorithm and format, and most real-world JPEG images are compressed many times, we believe it would be a significant step towards real image restoration.

 ✨ _**Some visual examples (click for full images)**_:

 [<img src="figs/v1_.png" width="400px"/>](https://imgsli.com/NzA3NTk)